ismailsemihsenturk/Lastik/README.md

 * Amazingly, this set of graphical rules perfectly replicated the algebraic results of standard matrix multiplication.
 This crucial validation proved that the geometric intuition was sound and paved the way for the next great challenge: applying this new visual language to the complexities of Strassen's algorithm.

 **The Giant: Applying Strassen's Algorithm** The next step was to see if this graphical method could be accelerated.
 This led to applying Strassen's algorithm, attempting to translate its 7 intermediate products (M1 to M7) into the graphical "Lastik" notation.
+  * A direct translation of Strassen's seven products into this graphical language required a crucial evolution of the "Lastik" concept.
+Strassen's genius wasn't just in finding seven multiplications; it was in the clever pre-addition and subtraction of matrix elements to form the terms to be multiplied.
+    To represent these algebraic sums and differences, such as (a+d) or (f-h), the concept of charge was introduced to the Lastik notation.
+Each component of the Lastik (a, b, c, d) could now exist in one of three states:
+    - Positive Charge (+): The component is active, like a "peak."
+    - Negative Charge (-): The component is active with an opposite sign, like a "trough."
+    - Neutral (0): The component exists within the structure but is considered "inactive" for the current operation.
+  * This allowed me to represent complex molecular structures within a single Lastik figure.
+For example, the term (c-a) could now be visualized as a single "A" Lastik where the 'c' path is activated with a + charge and the 'a' node is simultaneously activated with a - charge.
+This principle of charge is precisely how Strassen tuned his terms, creating the initial     "soup of artifacts" where products like +ah and -ah could coexist, setting the stage for their eventual, elegant annihilation.

 **The Leap: Penrose Diagrams & Tensors** The attempt to formalize the "Lastik" notation led to the discovery of Penrose Diagrams.
 This was a critical leap, revealing that my intuitive "Lastik" was an attempt to understand the world of Tensors.
 The project's scope expanded: I was no longer just drawing graphs; I was exploring tensor contractions.